 3. What is your favourite medium and why?

 I work pretty much solely in digital – I like how it allows me to iterate and change things easily.
-I used to hand draw a lot but found myself getting frustrated by not having access to a high quality scanner – the work never seemed to translate on screen as well as it did on paper – so that’s when I decided to start working in Illustrator.
+I used to hand-draw a lot but found myself getting frustrated by not having access to a high-quality scanner – the work never seemed to translate on-screen as well as it did on paper – so that’s when I decided to start working in Illustrator.

 4. What is your artistic process like?

 To be honest, I just open Illustrator and start playing around with different shapes and colours.
 I actually use a mouse – I found it easy to control the pen tool with it and have just become really comfortable with it.
-If I have a brief I will open an art board and start sketching out some ideas.
+If I have a brief I will open an artboard and start sketching out some ideas.
 Then I pick a few and start experimenting with form, colour and texture.

 5. Who and/or what inspires your work?

 A lot of the artists on here inspire me!
 I love drawing different landscapes as well – the natural environment is also a big inspiration.
 Also films with great cinematography.
-If I’m in a rut I like to watch Casey Neistat’s videos on youtube – his work ethic and attitude to just creating things is really inspirational.
+If I’m in a rut I like to watch Casey Neistat’s videos on youtube – his work ethic and attitude to just creating things are really inspirational.